 The new Android N operating system has already been introduced.
 Google exceeded the expectations of its fans and released the first version of the new Android operating system a few months earlier than usual.

-The new edition of Andorid is currently called Android N. The full name will be revealed with the final version only in October or November, and until then we can only guess which candy it will be this time.
-Is it nutella, nougat, nesquik or something completely different?
-We cheer for nutella!
+The new edition of Android is currently called Android N. The full name will be revealed with the final version only in October or November, and until then we can only guess which candy it will be this time.
+Is it Nutella, nougat, Nesquik, or something completely different?
+We cheer for Nutella!

-What we know for sure are some of the options we will see in the new Android N operating system, so let’s introduce!
+What we know for sure are some of the options we will see in the new Android N operating system, so let’s introduce them!

 Multi-window multitasking is not a completely new option, as it is already present on some tablets and phones (most often Samsung and LG), but as part of a custom operating system developed by developers from those manufacturers.
-Andorid N will allow us to use multi-window multitasking from any device , so users will be able to work simultaneously with two windows, without any interference.
+Android N will allow us to use multi-window multitasking from any device, so users will be able to work simultaneously with two windows, without any interference.